grey-fish/grey-fish.github.io/Natas/Level20.md

 }
 ```

-Above we read the contents of the file line by line, which we stored previously using `mywrite` function.<br/> The code reads a line and then checks if it contains a key and a value separated by space, if it does, then put that in `$_SESSION` variable as a key value pair.
+Above we read the contents of the file line by line, which were stored previously using `mywrite` function.<br/> The code reads a line and then checks if it contains a key and a value separated by space, if it does, then put that in `$_SESSION` variable as a key value pair.

 Suppose file contains:
 ```